 Client financial data is sensitive.
 All uploaded files are automatically deleted within 24 hours of upload.

-A QBO file is a bank statement in the OFX (Open Financial Exchange) format that QuickBooks recognises natively.
-When you import a .qbo file, QuickBooks reads each transaction automatically and maps it to your bank account — no manual data entry required.
+A QBO file is a bank statement in the OFX (Open Financial Exchange) format.
+When you import a .qbo file, QuickBooks reads each transaction automatically and maps it to your bank account, eliminating manual data entry.
+Transaction IDs embedded in the file prevent duplicate imports — CSV files cannot do this.

-QBO files work with QuickBooks Online, QuickBooks Desktop Pro, Premier, Enterprise, and QuickBooks for Mac.
-Documentric exports OFX 2.1 — the version all editions accept.
-The import path varies slightly (File → Utilities → Import on Desktop, bank feed import on Online).
+QBO files work with QuickBooks Online, Desktop Pro, Premier, Enterprise, and QuickBooks for Mac.
+Documentric exports OFX 2.1 — the version all editions accept natively.
+Online uses Banking → Upload transactions; Desktop uses File → Utilities → Import → Web Connect Files.
+One export format covers every version.

-QBO files include bank account identifiers and transaction IDs that prevent duplicate imports and allow QuickBooks to match transactions automatically.
-CSV imports require manual column mapping every time and are more prone to duplicates.
+QBO (OFX) files include bank account identifiers and transaction IDs that prevent duplicate imports.
+QuickBooks automatically matches transactions to accounts.
+CSV imports require manual column mapping every time and lack duplicate protection, making QBO more reliable and faster for QuickBooks imports.

 Yes.
-Documentric gives you 50 free pages with no account or credit card required.
-Upload your PDF, review the extracted transactions, and download the .qbo file — completely free for your first 50 pages.
+Documentric gives you 50 free pages — no account or credit card required.
+Upload your PDF, review extracted transactions in the editable table, download the .qbo file.
+Tools like DocuClipper advertise "free" but require signup.
+Documentric is free to start, with no hidden requirements.

-QBO is QuickBooks's branded name for the OFX format.
-A .qbo file and a .ofx file contain identical data — the file extension is just a convention.
-Documentric exports .qbo files that QuickBooks recognises on import.
+QBO is QuickBooks's branded filename for the OFX (Open Financial Exchange) format.
+A .qbo file and .ofx file contain identical data — only the extension differs.
+Documentric exports .qbo files using the OFX 2.1 standard, which all QuickBooks versions accept natively.